seia-soto/dns/README.md

 ### Tracking Reduction

-The type of privacy I am applying to the DNS service is TR(Tracking Reduction).
+The type of privacy applied on this DNS service is TR.
-You can see the list of filters I am applying and create an issue to resolve your connection issue.

 - [Two types of privacy by Rohan Kumar](https://seirdy.one/posts/2022/06/25/two-types-of-privacy/)

 **Comments**

-- Every filters are refreshed every 5 minutes.
+- Every filters are refreshed every 15 minutes.
-- The changes can be delayed up to 10 minutes on the server-side and the delay can be longer on client-side by caching preference.

 #### Blocklist

-Please, see [blocklist.txt](/blocklist.txt) for internal blocklist file applied to my serivce.
+See [blocklist.txt](/blocklist.txt) for blocklist file applied to my serivce.
-The followings are filters loaded on my service:

 ```bash
 # priority